Ariana Grande Responds To Grammys Performance Drama:

 Advertisement

-Grande herself hasn't confirmed the rumour, but she did tweet "i love u," "thank u sm," and a behind-the-scenes video from the very song at the heart of all the drama.
+Grande herself hasn't confirmed the rumor, but she did tweet "i love u," "thank u sm," and a behind-the-scenes video from the very song at the heart of all the drama.

 seven rings behind the scenes @AlfredoFlores @HannahLuxDavis https://t.co/AWIV17QRgD— Ariana Grande (@ArianaGrande) February 6, 2019